Live in prod · ML-DSA-65 Patent Pending

 You sell tokens (Fireworks, Cloudflare, Together, OpenRouter)

-Your customers ask you for compliance.
-You don’t want to build a PQ signing infra.
-You don’t want to compete with your own customers’ trust layer.
-White-label HiveWidget. partner_id=you is in every cert.
-Revenue share is provable.
+Your customers keep asking you for compliance.
+You don't want to build a whole post-quantum signing setup, and you don't want to compete with your own customers' trust layer.
+White-label HiveWidget instead. partner_id=you shows up in every cert, and the revenue share is provable.

 Reseller pitch